 The cliffs were breathtaking but equally impressive was the Fukui Prefectural Dinosaur Museum.
 Opened in 2000, it’s recognized as one of the leading dinosaur museums in the world.

 On display at the museum are forty dinosaur skeletons, including several species like Fukuiraptor and Fukuisaurus that were first excavated and identified in Fukui.
 You’ll also find a few life-like animatronic dinosaurs that roar and snap at passing tourists.
-It’s a fun place to spend a couple of hours.
+It’s a fun place to spend a few hours.

 Other notable attractions include Eiheiji Temple – a center for Japanese Zen Buddhism, and Maruoka Castle – one of the twelve remaining original castles in Japan.

 Getting to Fukui on a day trip from Kyoto or Osaka may be straightforward but getting around may not be as easy.
-Attractions are spread out so it may be easiest to go on a guided tour.
+Attractions are spread out so you may be interested in renting a car.

 HOW TO GET THERE